runemadsen/rune.js/index.md

 ### The stage and groups

-If you're coming from Processing, the concept of a stage graph might be a bit unfamiliar.
+If you're coming from Processing, the concept of a scene graph might be a bit unfamiliar.
 However, the basics are actually pretty simple to understand.
 In Processing, the `rect()` function will just draw a rectangle on the screen.
 You have no way to later access the x, y, width or height of that rectangle.

-In `Rune.js`, that same function will actually create a `Rune.Rectangle` object, and add it to the stage.
+In `Rune.js`, that same function will actually create a `Rectangle` object, and add it to the stage.
 Every time the `draw()` method is called, `Rune.js` will look through the stage objects and draw all of them on the screen in order.
 The benefit is that shape objects will always hold the current state of the shape.
 See [Shape variables](#shape-variables) for more.

 You can use groups to group many shapes together.
 A group can be created by using the `group()` function.